click on the menu below to navigate this site

 Fred joined us from Melbourne.

-This was a very exciting day for Lawrence and me as we went heliskiing!
-This involves, as you would imagine, the use of a helicopter to fly you to very remote mountain locations to ski with a guide on pristine powder snow.
+This was a very exciting day for Lawrence and me, as we went heliskiing!
+As you would imagine, this involves using a helicopter to fly to very remote mountain locations to ski with a guide on pristine powder snow.

-Lawrie looking like we all felt during the avalanche briefing.
+Lawrie looking how we all felt during the avalanche briefing.

-It was another beautiful sunny day this day and we had a perfect day of skiing.
-Heliskiing is extremely challenging and fun all at the same time.
-We were picked up by the guide and the other skiers about 9:00 am.
-We made a quick 15 minute drive to the Queenstown airport where we placed all of our gear in the helicopter hanger.
-Our guide then gave us each an avalanche radio which we all strapped to our bodies.
-He then instructed us on how to use them; what a thought!
+It was another beautiful sunny day, and we had a perfect day of skiing.
+Heliskiing is extremely challenging and fun at the same time.
+We were picked up by the guide and the other skiers around 9:00 a.m.
+After a quick 15-minute drive to the Queenstown airport, we placed all our gear in the helicopter hangar.
+Our guide then gave each of us an avalanche radio, which we strapped to our bodies.
+He instructed us on how to use them—a sobering thought!

 Off we went.

-He said you will need to use them if the guide were to be buried under an avalanche of snow or if we were buried under an avalanche of snow.
-I could not resist telling everyone that the radio devices enabled us to find and recover the dead frozen body of who ever got buried under the snow; it did get a worried laugh.
+He explained that we would need to use the radios if the guide, or any of us, were buried under an avalanche of snow.
+I couldn’t resist joking that the radios would help us find and recover the frozen body of whoever got buried—it got a nervous laugh.

 Some of the skiing was breathtaking.

-Challenging is the first word that comes to mind as we had to use skis we were not used to.
-They were fat, long, and heavy which made them very hard to handle.
-Beautiful is another word that comes to mind as we were placed on top of remote mountain ridges which gave us spectacular views of the New Zealand Alps.
-The helicopter took us up five times and we skied down five different routes each with variable snow conditions.
+"Challenging" is the first word that comes to mind, as we had to use skis we weren’t accustomed to.
+They were fat, long, and heavy, which made them hard to handle.
+"Beautiful" is another word that fits, as we were dropped on remote mountain ridges, offering spectacular views of the New Zealand Alps.
+The helicopter took us up five times, and we skied down five different routes, each with varying snow conditions.

-Sometimes you would be skiing very soft powder snow and other times you would encounter very hard windblown hard packed snow.
-One of our group, a young fellow, seriously injured himself after our first run down.
-He was going way too fast and simply lost control.
+Sometimes we skied on very soft powder, and other times we encountered hard, wind-blown, packed snow.
+Unfortunately, one young skier in our group seriously injured himself after our first run.
+He was going too fast and lost control.

-The serving skiers were very happy and very tiered.
+The surviving skiers were very happy and very tired.

-We stopped for lunch after the second ski and ate our lunch at the bottom of one of the runs.
+We stopped for lunch after the second run and ate at the bottom of one of the slopes.

-The food was brought in by the helicopter and was good.
-The sun was shining and we ate lunch in one of the most stunning locations I have ever seen.
-After the day of skiing was over we were both extremely tired.
-The excitement of being dropped off on mountain ridges by a helicopter, skiing on fat skis all day, and skiing extremely challenging runs finally took its toll on both of us.
-We slept well that night.
+The food, brought in by the helicopter, was delicious.
+The sun was shining, and we enjoyed our meal in one of the most stunning locations I’ve ever seen.
+After the day's skiing was over, we were both completely exhausted.
+The excitement of being dropped off on mountain ridges by helicopter, skiing on fat skis all day, and navigating extremely challenging runs finally took its toll.
+We slept very well that night.

 Saturday, August 25, 2007